Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Rather than listing the responsibilities of your job make sure you highlight tangible accomplishments and tangible results.
-Utilize Bullet points that make these achievements simple to scan and intriguing for potential employers.
+Instead of listing the duties of your job, focus on showcasing tangible accomplishments and tangible results.
+Utilize bullet points to make these achievements easy to read and interesting to potential employers.

 4. Emphasize Transferable Skills